PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

      PX4_SYS_AUTOSTART=<your new airframe id> ./build/px4_sitl_default/bin/px4
      ```

-3. Add CMake Target for the [airframe](https://github.com/PX4/PX4-Autopilot/blob/main/ROMFS/px4fmu_common/init.d-posix/airframes/CMakeLists.txt).
+1. Add CMake Target for the [airframe](https://github.com/PX4/PX4-Autopilot/blob/main/ROMFS/px4fmu_common/init.d-posix/airframes/CMakeLists.txt).

-- If you plan to use "regular" mode, add your model sdf to `Tools/simulation/gz/models/`.
+   - If you plan to use "regular" mode, add your model SDF to `Tools/simulation/gz/models/`.

-- If you plan to use _standalone_ mode, add your model sdf to `~/.simulation-gazebo/models/`
+   - If you plan to use _standalone_ mode, add your model SDF to `~/.simulation-gazebo/models/`

    You can of course also use both.

+### Adding a World

 To add a new world:

-1. Add your world to the list of worlds found in the CMake [here](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/gz_bridge/CMakeLists.txt).
+1. Add your world to the list of worlds found in the [`CMakeLists.txt` here](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/gz_bridge/CMakeLists.txt).
-   This is required in order to allow CMake to generate correct targets.
+   This is required in order to allow `CMake` to generate correct targets.

-- If you plan to use "regular" mode, add your world sdf to `Tools/simulation/gz/worlds/`.
+   - If you plan to use "normal" mode, add your world sdf to `Tools/simulation/gz/worlds/`.

-- If you plan to use _standalone_ mode, add your world sdf to `~/.simulation-gazebo/worlds/`
+   - If you plan to use _standalone_ mode, add your world SDF to `~/.simulation-gazebo/worlds/`

 :::note
-As long as the world file and the model file are in the Gazebo search path `GZ_SIM_RESOURCE_PATH` it is not necessary to add them to the PX4 world and model directories.
+As long as the world file and the model file are in the Gazebo search path (`GZ_SIM_RESOURCE_PATH`) it is not necessary to add them to the PX4 world and model directories.
 However, `make px4_sitl gz_<model>_<world>` won't work with them.
 :::

 ## PX4-Gazebo Time Synchronization

 Unlike the Gazebo Classic and jMAVSim simulators, PX4 and Gazebo do not implement a lockstep mechanism.

 During Gazebo simulations PX4 subscribes to the Gazebo `\clock` topic and uses it as clock source.
 This guarantees that PX4 will always wait for Gazebo before moving forward in time, even if Gazebo is running with real time factors different from 1.

 Note, however, that as the lockstep is missing, Gazebo will never wait for PX4 to finish its computations.
 In the worst case scenario, PX4 can completely go offline and Gazebo will keep running, with obvious crashes of the simulated drone.